 What is a Takeover Bid?

 A takeover bid refers to the purchase of a company (the target) by another company (the acquirer).
-In a takeover bid, the acquirer typically offers cash, stock, or a mix of both for the target company.
+With a takeover bid, the acquirer typically offers cash, stock, or a mix of both, “bidding” a specific price to purchase the target company for.

 Types of Takeover Bids